Title: A Court of Mist and Fury

 Additional Note: I would like to emphasize that this series is written more toward the New Adult genre than the Young Adult genre.
 Because the NA genre focuses on protagonists in the 18-30 age range, the content, especially the sexual content and the language, is much more mature than the average YA novel.

 Feyre is not the same girl we met in A Court of Thorns and Roses.
 She committed unspeakable horrors when she went Under the Mountain to save Tamlin.
-And even though she was able to free Tamlin – and all other faeries – from Amarantha’s curse, something in Feyre broke.
+And even though she was able to free Tamlin from Amarantha’s curse, something in Feyre broke.
 She is unhappy with her life at the Spring Court, and cannot forget what she has done.
 It doesn’t help that Tamlin, afraid of losing her again, practically keeps her under lock and key.
-He does so out of love and an overwhelming need to protect, but ultimately drives her away – to the last place, and person, she thought she would find refuge.
+He does so out of an overwhelming need to protect, but ultimately drives her away – to the last place, and person, she thought she would find refuge.

 Her agreement to spend a week of every month with Rhysand, the High Lord of the Night Court, turns into so much more than their original bargain.
 Instead of the selfish, arrogant monster that she had always thought him to be, Feyre finds a selfless, kind High Lord who will do anything to keep his court – and the one woman he can’t live without – safe.
-But his idea of protection is different than Tamlin’s: while the High Lord of the Spring Court protects through fear and control, the High Lord of the Night Court protects through trust and selfless love.
 And with the impending attack from the King of Hybern across the sea, all seven courts have reason to be protective of what is theirs.

 Feyre, no longer a weak mortal, but a Made fae, comes into her own in this book.
 She is no one’s pet, and no one is her master.
-She finds her strength in equality – she is no less than even her High Lord.
+She finds her strength in equality.
 Because she was Made from the powers of all seven High Lords, she possesses some of each of their individual powers, making her, perhaps, the most powerful Fae of them all.

-I surprised myself by giving this book such a high rating, because it took me a very long time to accept what was happening.
-I could sense the new direction of this sequel, and I didn’t want to like where it led, probably because I loved the first book so much.
-But as more and more is revealed in the second book, it became impossible not to approve of the shift in Feyre’s emotions and beliefs.
+It took me a very long time to accept the new direction of this sequel, but in the end it was impossible not to approve of the shift in Feyre’s emotions and beliefs.
 We see an even truer love story in the second book than we did in the first, and it satisfies the reader in every possible way.